-- To the extent allowed by applicable law, you'll indemnify Google and its directors, officers, employees and contractors for any third-party legal proceedings (including actions by government authorities) arising out of or relating to your unlawful use of the services or breach of these terms or service-specific additional terms.
-This indemnity covers any liability or expense arising from claims, losses, damages, judgments, fines, litigation costs and legal fees. - If you're legally exempt from certain responsibilities, including indemnification, then those responsibilities don't apply to you under these terms.
+- To the extent allowed by applicable law, you'll indemnify Google and its directors, officers, employees and contractors for any third-party legal proceedings (including actions by government authorities) arising out of, or relating to, your unlawful use of the services or violation of these terms or service-specific additional terms.
+This indemnity covers any liability or expense arising from claims, losses, damages, judgments, fines, litigation costs and legal fees, except to the extent a liability or expense is caused by Google's breach, negligence or willful misconduct. - If you're legally exempt from certain responsibilities, including indemnification, then those responsibilities don't apply to you under these terms.
 For example, the United Nations enjoys certain immunities from legal obligations and these terms don't override those immunities.